Lallu

 Lallu is an Indian actor and lyricist who works in Tamil-language films.
-He is known for his role in Rangoon (2017).
+He is known for his collaborations with Rajkumar Periasamy in Rangoon (2017) and Amaran (2024).

 Career

 Lallu started his career as an actor by acting in several short films.
 He debuted as a lyricist for Inga Enna Solluthu (2014) and wrote a song for Virattu (2014).
 In a soundtrack album review of Inga Enna Solluthu, the reviewer wrote that "‘Cute-ana’ sung by Naresh Iyer and written by Lallu, is enjoyable".
 That same year, he received a role in R. Parthiban's Kathai Thiraikathai Vasanam Iyakkam (2014) after Keerthana, Parthiban's daughter, watched one of his short films and suggested him for a role.
 He played supporting roles in Chennai 600028 II (2016) and 8 Thottakkal (2017) before he starred in Rangoon (2017).
 He garnered acclaim for playing one of Gautham Karthik's friends in the film.
 Lallu had also written a song titled "Foreign Return" for the film that contained Burmese lyrics.
-He has since played supporting roles in several films including Sarkar (2018) and Kaithi (2019).
+He has since played supporting roles in several films including Sarkar (2018), Kaithi (2019), Master (2021) and Amaran (2024).